 I recently discovered an ancestral link to the witches of Salem.
 This link was NEVER spoken of growing up in my ultra conservative, extremely religious, mormonism family.
 Not even as a warning; a tell tale sign of what NOT to become.
 No, instead they would rather glorify their pioneer ancestors who had multiple wives and followed the word of god–as if.

-My whole life, I have been entralled by the tales of witches.
-The horror & the extremisim of how these women were labeled as witches and then eradicated, simply for being women.
+My whole life, I have been enthralled by the tales of witches.
+The horror & the extremism of how these women were labeled as witches and then eradicated, simply for being women.

 It always shook me to my core, and in many ways, along with my upbringing, it served as another reason to not let my own voice be heard.
 Even now, at the ripe age of 48 the most I’ve publicly said about my inclinations toward witchcraft is – that I’m “quite witchy”.